Carnap/Carnap-Documentation/doc/dashboard.md

 assignments), containing problems that they can complete throughout the semester.

 When selecting a custom textbook, you'll need to choose a document that has already been assigned to the course—so, you'll want to assign the textbook *first* and then set it as the textbook for the course.

-The textbook will not be shown in the "Upcoming Problems" section of your students' user page.
+Once assigned, the textbook will not be shown in the "Upcoming Problems" section of your students' user page.
+So you do not need to adjust the visibility of the assignment or mark it as hidden, in order to keep it from cluttering your assignment listings.

 ### Actions on Students